A Coast to Coast Walk

 In 1985, Wainwright made his final amendment, adding a Youth Hostel near Osmotherley.

-This increase in popularity resulted in another notable revision to the route in January 1990.
-Andrew Nichol, the General Printing and Book Publishing Manager at the Westmorland Gazette, received a rather scathing letter.
-The British Rail Property Board complained about the Coast to Coast Walk going over a level crossing at Stanley Pond, where there was no right of way.
-British Rail had gone into great detail with their complaint and threatened legal action if the route was not altered.
-It was unnecessary, and Andrew remembers thinking that a simple phone call explaining the issue would have sufficed.
+The surge in popularity led to a significant revision to the route in January 1990.
+Andrew Nichol, the General Printing and Book Publishing Manager at the Westmorland Gazette, received a strongly worded letter from the British Rail Property Board.
+The complaint focused on the Coast to Coast Walk crossing a level crossing at Stanley Pond, where no right of way existed.
+The complaint, accompanied by detailed documentation, included a threat of legal action if the route was not altered.
+Andrew found the situation excessive and reflected that a straightforward phone call to discuss the issue could have sufficed.

 The following passages were taken directly from Chris’s 1990 diary: